Kerbas-ad-astra/SMURFF/README.md

 * 02016 10 29 (1.5.5): Snow Miser
 	* Updated CryoTanks patch to adapt to rebalance.
 	* Because the corresponding version of CryoTanks was released for KSP 1.2, **this version and later versions are not compatible with KSP 1.1.2 or 1.1.3**.
+* 02017 01 28 (1.6): Happy New Year
+	* Removed "Extra" patch for the procedural ore tank, as they've accepted my PR to add it directly to the part config.
+	* Engine patches now operate on minThrust as well as maxThrust (if someone should ever release an engine with nonzero minThrust).
+	* Reduced reaction-wheel authority on command pods in proportion to their mass reduction.
+	* Adjusted IFS patch.
+It works again, but note that IFS already has its own RSS patch, so SMURFF defers to that.
+	* Added support for Mark IV tank types.
+Because the corresponding version of Mark IV was released for KSP 1.2.2, **this version and later versions are not compatible with KSP 1.2.0 or 1.2.1**.

 ##Roadmap